Inductive Bible Study on Joshua 23 – Free Series for Small Groups or Personal Study

 On treasuring and clinging to God’s Word:

-Proverbs 16:16 – How much better to get wisdom before God.
+Proverbs 16:16 – How much better to get wisdom than gold, to get insight rather than silver!

-Proverbs 3:7 – Fear the Lord and turn away from evil.
+Proverbs 3:7 – Do not be wise in your own eyes; fear the Lord and shun evil.